Bairathal Kallan

 Bairathal Kallan is a village panchayat located in the Nagaur district of Rajasthan state, India.
-The latitude 27.0647257 and longitude 73.3804481 are the geocoordinate of the Bairathal Kallan.
-It is located around 240.3 kilometer away from Bairathal Kallan.

 History

 The Bairathal Kallan village was established about 700–750 years ago.
 This village was established by the Nath community; At that time the main saint of the Nath community was Bairaginath, and the village was named after him.
 There are three villages in Bairathal Kallan Gram Panchayats in India - Bairathal Kallan, Bairathal Khurd, and Jagrampura.
 Khurd and Kalan are Persian language words which mean small and big respectively.
 When two villages have the same name they are distinguished by adding the word Kalan means Big or Khurd means Small with the village name.